 The relevance of it is in the message of the story.
 It has a lot of good things to teach.
 The life of the Buddha was a beautiful way of telling those good teachings.
 And that’s how I see it, too, as I echo the words I heard from the PBS Documentary on the Buddha.

-In that regard, if something heals you, gives you peace, makes you feel good, and also helps you grow to be good, kind, and compassionate, then I would, without question, welcome it with open arms instead of overthinking what is real and what is not, and enjoy the story while learning a thing or two from it—just like watching a movie.
+In that regard, if something heals you, gives you peace, makes you feel good, and also helps you grow to be good, kind, and compassionate, then I would, without question, welcome it with open arms instead of overthinking what is real and what is not, and enjoy the story while learning a thing or two from it—just like we do when we watch a movie.

 With that, I wish to thank you again, Dale, for your tribute.
 No words can express my appreciation of what you wrote about me.
 You have always been a good and supportive friend all these years to this very day.
 You have been and still are my brother in arms, my comrade.